Ozempic (semaglutide) is a prescription drug that’s used in people with type 2 diabetes. Ozempic is given as an injection under your skin.

 • diarrhea

-• Pancreas disease.
-Ozempic can cause pancreatitis.
+• Pancreas disease: Ozempic can cause pancreatitis.
 If you have pancreas disease or a history of pancreas problems, be sure to discuss this with your doctor.
 Ozempic has not been studied in people with pancreas disease.
 Your doctor can help determine whether Ozempic treatment is right for you.

-• Diabetes-related eye problems.
-If you’ve had diabetic retinopathy in the past, Ozempic may worsen this condition.
+• Diabetes-related eye problems: If you’ve had diabetic retinopathy in the past, Ozempic may worsen this condition.
 Be sure to talk about this with your doctor before starting Ozempic treatment.

-• Allergic reaction.
-If you’ve had an allergic reaction to Ozempic or any of its ingredients, your doctor will not prescribe Ozempic for you.
+• Allergic reaction: If you’ve had an allergic reaction to Ozempic or any of its ingredients, your doctor will not prescribe Ozempic for you.
 Ask your doctor about which other medications are better options for you.

-• Taking Ozempic with insulin or insulin-increasing drugs.
-If you’re taking Ozempic along with insulin or drugs that increase how much insulin your body makes, your risk of hypoglycemia increases.
+• Taking Ozempic with insulin or insulin-increasing drugs: If you’re taking Ozempic along with insulin or drugs that increase how much insulin your body makes, your risk of hypoglycemia increases.
 (See “Interactions with drugs or supplements” above for examples.)
 Hypoglycemia can be severe.
 Before you start Ozempic treatment, talk with your doctor about all of the medications you take.
-If you develop signs of hypoglycemia after using Ozempic (such as headache, drowsiness, headache, or hunger), talk with your doctor.
+If you develop signs of hypoglycemia after using Ozempic (such as headache, drowsiness, or hunger), talk with your doctor.
 They may adjust the doses of the other drugs you’re taking.

 Do not take more Ozempic than your doctor prescribes.
 Doing so can lead to serious side effects.